fzammetti/python/FileIntegrityCheckerScript/README.md

 # File integrity rules

-The rules applied that determine if a file as "maintained its integrity" are:
+The rules applied that determine if a file has "maintained its integrity" are:

-1. Any files in the database that are no longer found on the file system are removed from the database
+1. Any files in the database that are no longer found on the file system are removed from the database.

-2. If a file on the file system is not yet in the database, it is added to the database
+2. If a file on the file system is not yet in the database, it is added to the database.

 3. For files in the database that are on the file system, the last modified date/time is compared.
 If that of the file on the file system is newer, the database entry is updated.
 If it's older, this is reported as a possible